 This page contains helpful information about alcohol, tobacco and e-cigarettes, marijuana, prescription stimulants (e.g., Ritalin, Adderall), molly/ecstasy/MDMA, and heroin.
 It also provides information about alcohol and drug use among Cornellians, and harm-reduction strategies for students.

 Alcohol is the most used drug on college campuses, including Cornell.
-Despite its common use, the majority of Cornellians drink moderately, or not at all and 66% of incoming first year students are non-drinkers (Alcohol Wise, Fall 2015).
-Lots of Cornell students know how to be their own buzz (pdf) and party without alcohol.
+Despite its common use, the majority of Cornellians drink moderately, or not at all (Alcohol and Social Life Survey, Fall 2018).
+Lots of Cornell students know how to have fun without alcohol.
 See our Alcohol and other Drugs Initiatives page for more data.
 In fact, one third of Cornell undergraduate students do not drink alcohol during their time at Cornell (Fall 2018 Alcohol and Social Life Survey).
 There are lots of reasons why students choose to abstain from using alcohol; these include religious beliefs, personal values, compliance with the law, health concerns, medication interactions, family history of substance abuse, or being in recovery.

 - the rules and policies for alcohol use at Cornell

-- the ABCD signs of (pdf) – and what to do in – an alcohol emergency
+- the ABCD signs of – and what to do in – an alcohol emergency

 - how Cornell’s Good Samaritan Protocol and NY State Law protect you if you call 911 for help in an AOD emergency